jabolopes/fmark/README.md

 Let's try out a real example.
-Copy the following text into a file named 'example' or, if you have downloaded the source code or cloned the repository, you can find this file in the 'examples' directory.
+Copy the following text into a file named 'example' or, if you have downloaded the source code or cloned the repository, you can find this file in the 'doc/examples' directory.

     My first Fmark document
     José Lopes